 If an RPG player is banned from BZPower, his or her primary character is discharged from the Dino Attack Team.

-Kotua In Space literally disappeared off the face of the internet after 2007.
-While Kotua is not confirmed to be dead, it is a little suspicious that his cameo appearance during the final battle was a variation of Beware of Hitchhiking Ghosts...
+Kotua In Space left BZPower and most LEGO-related sites after 2007.
+While his character Kotua is not confirmed to be dead, it is a little suspicious that his cameo appearance during the final battle was a variation of Beware of Hitchhiking Ghosts...